djhshih/gce-diagnosis/README.md

 ### Intervention

 Ensure the program writes output to an additional persistent disk instead; either redirect the output to another directory on a persistent disk or mount a persistent disk at the location where the program is writing, e.g. `/tmp`.

+## Running out of persistent disk space

+If a program is writing more (temporary) data to the persistent disk than the latter can store.
+Depending on the program's quality, it may crash unceremoniously or exit more gracefully with a non-zero status code and a helpful error message.
+This overflowing problem is distinct from the writing to boot disk problem because it is not limited by low write throughput.

+### Symptoms

+- Program may output: `Cannot write to file`.
+- Unexpected program crash

+### Intervention

+Track the size of the output (temporary) data in real time by running `df` as a background process, and allocate sufficient persistent disk space.
+(At the time of writing this document, `conky` can correctly report usage of any mount point within a `docker` container; however, this functionality does not work within the Google compute engine environment due to an undiagnosed cause.)

 ## Running out of memory